daiyi/blog/source/_posts/What-am-I-reading-March-2017.md

   - reviews
 summary: >-
   Books I read in March 2017!
-The Best We Could Do, Strange Pilgrims, A Tree Grows in Brooklyn, & Confidence Code.
+The Best We Could Do, Strange Pilgrims, A Tree Grows in Brooklyn, The Confidence Code.
 location: London
 date: 2017-03-30 23:02:41
 image:
 ---

 Oh you know me, I only do things intensely.
 I'm either super into a book or throwing it away with disgust. \o/